LondonCanoeClub/londoncanoeclub.github.io/pages/learn-to-paddle.md

 Sessions are provided to club members by goodwill donation to the club.
 Please send donations by e-transfer to {{ site.membership_email }}

-Our coaching sessions have now ended for the 2023 season.
-Please check back in the spring!
+Please check back for updates about the start of 2024 canoe coaching sessions!

 {% if false %}